 AWS CodePipeline automates your software release process, allowing you to rapidly release new features to users.
 With CodePipeline, you can quickly iterate on feedback and get new features to customers faster.

 Automating your build, test, and release process allows you to easily test each code change and catch bugs while they are small and simple to fix.
-You can assure the quality of your code by running each change through your standardized release process.
+You can assure the quality of your application or infrastructure code by running each change through your standardized release process.

 AWS CodePipeline allows you to model the different stages of your software release process through a graphical user interface.
 You can specify the tests to run and the steps to deploy your application and its dependencies.

 With AWS CodePipeline, you can immediately begin to model your software release process.
 There are no servers to provision or set up.
 CodePipeline is a fully managed continuous delivery service that connects to your existing tools and systems.

 AWS CodePipeline can easily be extended to adapt to your specific needs.
 You can use our pre-built plugins or your own custom plugins in any step of your release process.
 For example, you can pull your source code from GitHub, use your on-premises Jenkins build server, run load tests using a third-party service, or pass on deployment information to your custom operations dashboard.